IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_introduction.rst

 Attributes
 ----------

 Attributes are essentially (key=value) pairs inside the CDF, similar to a python dictionary object.
-For example - Mission=IMAP, or Instrument=IDEX.
+For example - *Mission=IMAP*, or *Instrument=IDEX*.

 Attributes come in two forms: